 Aegyo is a Korean word that refers to a "cute" form of speaking or acting that often involves using a higher voice, making cute faces, and using hand gestures.
 It's pretty commonly used among K-pop idols for fanservice.

-Aegyo isn't part of BTS' overall image, as is the case for some groups, but the members have been known to use aegyo just for kicks.
-And honestly?
-They're not bad.
-Check out this video (at the 3:28 mark) of Jungkook doing the aegyo that would inspire fan chants during performances of his solo track "Euphoria."
+Aegyo isn't part of BTS' overall image, as is the case for some groups, but the members do sometimes use aegyo just for kicks.
+And, honestly, it’s adorable.
+Check out this video of Jungkook doing the aegyo that would inspire fan chants for his solo track "Euphoria” starting at the 3:28 mark below:

 2. Agust D

-You actually already know Agust D — it's Suga!
-Suga adopted Agust D as a second alias that he uses for his solo endeavors.
-He got the name by attaching the letters DT to Suga (it stands for Daegu Town, which is where he's from), and then flipping the whole thing backwards (DT Suga = Agust D).
+You actually already know Agust D — it's Suga.
+He adopted Agust D as a second alias for his solo endeavors.
+He came up with it by attaching the letters DT (which stands for his hometown, Daegu Town) to Suga, and then flipping the whole thing backwards (DT Suga = Agust D).

-Be careful, though: Agust D is also the name of the mixtape he released in 2016, as well as the lead single from that mixtape, so if someone mentions Agust D, they could be talking about any of those three things.
+Agust D is also the name of Suga’s first mixtape released in 2016, as well as the lead single off of it, so if someone mentions Agust D, they could be talking about any of those things.

-The reason ARMY is capitalized is because it's actually an acronym: it stands for Adorable Representative MC for Youth.
-Of course, that's kind of a mouthful, so most of the time you'll see BTS fans referred to as ARMYs, or collectively as the ARMY.
-The members came up with the name themselves, according to Hello K-Pop, and chose it because an "army" is never without its armor — in this case, the Bulletproof Boy Scouts themselves (see below for more on BTS' name).
+The reason ARMY is capitalized is because it's actually an acronym that stands for Adorable Representative MC for Youth.
+That's kind of a mouthful, though, so most of the time you'll see BTS fans referred to as ARMYs, or collectively as the BTS ARMY.
+The members of BTS came up with the name themselves, and chose it because an army is never without its armor (which, in this case, is BTS themselves).

-When BTS rebranded in 2017, they gave ARMY their own logo, an inverse of the BTS logo.
-When you stack the two on top of each other, they make the shape of a shield.
-Oh, the symbolism.
+The ARMY logo is actually the inverse of the BTS logo, and when you stack the two on top of each other, they make the shape of a shield, playing into the ARMY theme.

 5. Bang PD/Hitman Bang

-He may be super impressive, but that doesn't stop BTS' members from poking fun at Hitman Bang now and then, like in the video below.
-It just confirms how much they trust and love him.
+Bang PD may be super powerful, but that doesn't stop BTS from poking fun at him every now and then, like in the video below.
+It just confirms how much they love and trust him.

-The concept of a bias is pretty self-explanatory: your bias is your favorite (i.e., you're biased toward that member).
-Within that, though, many ARMYs also have a "bias-wrecker," or a member that they love so much it often makes them question their loyalty to their bias.
+The concept of a bias is pretty self-explanatory: your bias is your favorite member.
+Within that, though, many ARMYs also have a "bias-wrecker," or a member they love so much, it makes them question their loyalty to their bias.

 8. Big Hit

-It's worth noting that Big Hit is not like many of the other Korean entertainment companies.
+Big Hit’s history is unique compared to other Korean entertainment companies.
 For a long time, SM Entertainment, JYP Entertainment, and YG Entertainment were considered the "Big Three" for commanding the K-Pop industry with their artists and raking in the most money.
-However, Big Hit recently beat out JYP in revenue, according to Koreaboo, meaning that the traditional hierarchy is no longer certain.
+However, in 2019, Big Hit beat out the Big 3 companies in revenue, signaling a change in the traditional hierarchy.

-Many ARMYs appreciate Big Hit for the personal and artistic freedom they give their acts, which is not always a given in the K-pop industry.
+Many ARMYs appreciate Big Hit for giving their acts artistic freedom, which is not always a given in the K-pop industry.

-Of course you know what BTS is, but do you know the multiple (yes, multiple) meanings it has?
+You know who BTS is, but do you know the multiple (yes, multiple) meanings of their name?

-In Korean, BTS stands for Bangtan Sonyeondan, which translates to "Bulletproof Boy Scouts" (you have to admit that's a hardcore band name).
-BTS also took on another meaning in 2017, however — they announced that BTS now also stands for "Beyond the Scene."
-According to Soompi, Big Hit explained that the name "symbolizes youth who don’t settle for their current reality and instead open the door and go forward to achieve growth."
-They unveiled this change with a new logo for both BTS and the ARMY, all of which are part of their new brand identity.
+Big Hit explained the new name "symbolizes youth who don’t settle for their current reality and instead open the door and go forward to achieve growth."
+They unveiled this change with a new logo for both BTS and the ARMY that symbolize their evolving identity.

 You can read more descriptions of the characters on the LINE FRIENDS website, and watch the Making of BT21 series on YouTube to keep up with the BT21 characters’ stories.
 Beyond the BT21 digital content, there’s a massive line of merchandise fans can buy online or at physical LINE FRIENDS stores all over the world.

-A comeback refers to an idol group's release of a new era or album.
-It's similar to the definition of a comeback in Western music, but usually minus the long AF hiatus; it's simply the next time a group puts out new music and usually denotes the launch of a brand new concept — both visually and musically.
+A comeback refers to an idol group's release of a new album.
+It's similar to the definition of a comeback in Western music, minus the long AF hiatus in between.
+Sometimes, a comeback includes the launch of a brand new concept — both visually and musically.
 More specifically, a comeback entails promotion through performances, often on Korean music shows.

-Cypher isn't a BTS term; it's an established term in the hip-hop music community.
-Simply put, a cypher is when a group of rappers rap (usually freestyle) one after another, without the animosity of battling against each other.
+Cypher is an established term in the hip-hop music community.
+It’s when a group of rappers rap (usually freestyle) one after another, without the animosity of battling each other.

-BTS has released four Cyphers so far, and for each one, BTS' "rap line" — composed of RM, Suga, and J-Hope — has come together and spit some serious fire to their haters.
-The last Cypher came out in 2016 on their album Wings, so there's no word on when (or if) the next installment will arrive.
+BTS has released four cyphers, and for each one BTS' "rap line" — composed of RM, Suga, and J-Hope — came together and spit serious fire to their haters.
+The last cypher came out in 2016 on their album Wings, and there's no word on when (or if) the next installment will arrive.

-It is a running joke within the ARMY, though, that V really, really wants to be a part of the possible "Cypher Pt.
+It is a running joke among ARMY that V really, really wants to be a part of the possible "Cypher Pt.
 5," despite not officially being a member of the rap line.
 He's probably the Cyphers' biggest fan — he even covered "Cypher Pt.
 3: KILLER" in a Bangtan Bomb.

-Actually, Jimin holds the record for the most-viewed K-Pop fancam for his May 2018 performance of "Fake Love" on M Countdown.
-The fancam is sitting pretty at 60 million views.
+Jimin holds the record for the most-viewed K-Pop fancam in history for his May 2018 performance of "Fake Love" on M Countdown.
+The fancam has over 100 million views.

-"Fansite" is a portmanteau of fan and website, and it's all in the name: a fansite is a website run by fans dedicated to posting high-quality pictures or videos of an idol (usually, they're focused on one member rather than the whole group).
-According to Koreaboo, idols usually know about and appreciate fansites, since they're so dedicated to getting the best possible pictures of them, and attend as many events as possible to photograph them.
+The meaning behind "fansite" is all in the name: it’s a website run by fans dedicated to posting high-quality pictures or videos of an idol (usually, they're focused on one member rather than a whole group).
+Idols usually know about and appreciate fansites, since they're so dedicated to getting the best possible pictures of them, and attend as many events as possible to photograph them.

-FESTA is the period right before BTS' anniversary on June 13 every year, during which the ARMY gets access to new photos, behind-the-scenes dance practice videos, unreleased songs, and more.
-It ends with a video posted on the anniversary day, where the members all join to answer questions, discuss their journey as a group, and share the love — usually over food and drinks.
+FESTA is the two-week period right before BTS' anniversary on June 13 every year, during which the group gifts ARMYs with new photos, behind-the-scenes dance practice videos, unreleased songs, and more.
+It ends with a video posted on the anniversary day, in which the members come together to answer fan questions, discuss their journey as a group, and share the love — usually over food and drinks.